Wolfram Media Publishing: Reflecting on a Big Year and Unwrapping Plans for the Next

 Another project we were happy to contribute to was Cut the Knot, Alexander Bogomolny’s treasured internet probability website—in print.
 Working with Nassim Nicholas Taleb and his STEM Academic Press, this is a tribute to Bogomolny, who passed away in 2018.
 While not strictly a Wolfram Language book, its handpicked selection of probability riddles were peer reviewed by Taleb and STEM Academic Press.
 All proceeds directly benefit the Bogomolny family, and I hope you’ll take the time to check it out.

 As noted, a batch of new titles is already on the way, by Seth Chandler, Gerald Thomas and Alan Calvitti.
 You’ve seen Seth Chandler’s work on Wolfram Community, and this is an entire book on his methods.
 Transforming Data into Information should fill a need in the Wolfram Language canon for explorations in data science.
-Introduction to Decision Process Theory by Gerald Thomas is possibly the first Wolfram Language book that is fully focused on game theory and provides a substantive list of fully coded games.
+A Field Theory of Games by Gerald H. Thomas is possibly the first Wolfram Language book that is fully focused on game theory and provides a substantive list of fully coded games.
 Alan Calvitti’s book takes an extremely large and complicated dataset, cleans and refines it, analyzes it, and presents it—with a slew of personalized functions.
 It is tentatively titled Functional Data Analysis.

-We are expecting to release a third edition of our signature title, An Elementary Introduction to the Wolfram Language, as well as the same title in its first Russian translation.
-We also expect a generalized intermediate-level Wolfram Language book for next year.
-And, I think it’s safe to say, at least one new book by Stephen Wolfram as well.
+We will also be working on a third edition of our signature title, An Elementary Introduction to the Wolfram Language, as well as the same title in its first Russian translation, both tentatively scheduled for release in 2022.
+And, I think it’s safe to say, 2021 will see the release of at least one new book by Stephen Wolfram as well.

 Publish with Wolfram Media